OBOAcademy/obook/docs/reference/glossary-of-terms.md

 An [Ontology Library](#Ontology-Library) for parsing obo and owl files

 #### Ontology Library
+The systems or platform where various types of ontologies are stored from different sources and provide the ability to data providers and application developers to share and reuse the ontologies.

 #### Iterator
 A programming language construct used frequently in OAK - it allows for passing of results from API calls without fetching everything in advance.